teuchezh/raspberrypi_hardwaremonitor/README.md

 //ENG

-Monitor iron for Raspberry Pi and similar cards.
+Hardware monitor for Raspberry Pi and similar SBC.
 Displays information on the LCD2004 display.
 What is displayed?
 Currently done: